Thórsmörk – Útigönguhöfði and Hvannárgil canyon

 Meandering beneath the slopes of Útigönguhöfði

-After a while the track becomes more even as it circles along the upper slopes of the canyon.
-The worst of the sliding gravel sections are behind you now.
 The path drops down to the river where it flows beneath the slopes of Útigönguhöfði.
 Then it climbs up to the canyon ridge again, eventually emerging at the Votupallar viewpoint.

-The canyon floor, and tiny droplets on the blueberry plants.
+The canyon floor, covered with blueberry plants.

 Glacial streams flowing through a rocky gateway.

-Hvannárgil canyon, upper path, Þórsmörk, Iceland.
+Path above Hvannárgil canyon, Thórsmörk, Iceland.

 Going up the canyon ridge again.